Invariants for critical dimension groups and permutation-Hermite equivalence

-We say $C$ is {\it PH-terminal\/} if it is in the form described in the theorem. {\it Terminal\/} comes from the feeling that there is nothing more that can be done to such matrices to simplify them.
+We say $C$ is {\it PH-terminal\/} (or just {\it terminal\/}) if it is in the form described in the theorem. {\it Terminal\/} suggests that there is nothing more that can be done to such matrices to simplify them.
 The size of the identity matrix that appears in the terminal form is called its $1$-block size.
 If $B \in \NS_n$, then it has at $1$-block size at least one.

-This is described in the reference as a normal form, but this is not the usual use of normal form, as two distinct matrices $C$ and $C'$ each satisfying the conditions can be PHermite-equivalent.
+This is described in the cited reference as a normal form, but this is not the usual use of the term---two distinct matrices $C$ and $C'$ each satisfying the conditions can be PHermite-equivalent.
 As a trivial example from $\NS$, set

 Then $C$ and $C'$ are conjugate via the transposition $\(\smallmatrix 0 & 1 \\ 1 & 0 \\ \endsmallmatrix \) \oplus (1)$, hence are PHermite equivalent.
 This type of phenomenon can be avoided by refining the invariant.
 For example, we can make the top of the first column to the right of identity block be increasing; if there are ties, we can go to the next truncated column, and break the ties, etc. However, there is a less trivial difficulty with terminal matrices.